 - 17. UCBs have been allowed to open new branches to expand their business: UCBs can now open new branches up to 10% (maximum 5 branches) of the existing number of branches in the previous financial year without prior approval of RBI. - 18.
-UCBs have been allowed by RBI to offer doorstep services to their customers: Door step banking facility can now be provided by the UCBs.
-Account holders associated with these banks can now avail various banking facilities at home such as cash withdrawal, cash deposit, KYC, demand draft and life certificate for pensioners, etc. - 19.
-Cooperative banks have been allowed to make one-time settlement of outstanding loans, like Commercial Banks: Co-operative banks, through board-approved policies, can now provide process for technical write-off as well as settlement with borrowers.
+UCBs have been allowed by RBI to offer doorstep services to their customers: Door step banking facility can now be provided by UCBs.
+Account holders of these banks can now avail various banking facilities at home such as cash withdrawal, cash deposit, KYC, demand draft and life certificate for pensioners, etc.

-- 20. Time limit increased to achieve Priority Sector Lending (PSL) targets given to UCBs: RBI has extended the timeline for UCBs to achieve Priority Sector Lending (PSL) targets by two years i.e., up to March 31, 2026. - 21.
-A Nodal Officer designated in RBI for regular interaction with UCBs: In order to meet the long pending demand of the cooperative sector for closer coordination and focused interaction, RBI has notified a nodal officer as well. - 22.
-Individual housing loan limit more than doubled by RBI for Rural and Urban Co-operative Banks: - a.
-Housing loan limit of Urban cooperative banks have now been doubled from Rs 30 lakh to Rs 60 lakh. - b.
-Housing loan limit of Rural cooperative banks has been increased to two and a half times to Rs 75 lakh. - 23.
-Rural Co-operative Banks will now be able to lend to commercial real estate/ residential housing sector, thereby diversifying their business: This will not only help Rural co-operative banks to diversify their business, but benefit Housing co-operative societies also. - 24.
+- 19. Cooperative banks have been allowed to make one-time settlement of outstanding loans, like Commercial Banks: Co-operative banks, through board-approved policies, can now provide the process for settlement with borrowers, along with technical write-off. - 20.
+Time limit increased to achieve Priority Sector Lending (PSL) targets given to UCBs: RBI has extended the timeline for UCBs to achieve Priority Sector Lending (PSL) targets by two years i.e., up to March 31, 2026. - 21.
+A Nodal Officer designated in RBI for regular interaction with UCBs: In order to meet the long pending demand of the cooperative sector for closer coordination and focused interaction, RBI has notified a nodal officer. - 22.
+Individual housing loan limit more than doubled by RBI for Rural and Urban Cooperative Banks: - a.
+Housing loan limit of Urban Cooperative Banks has now been doubled from Rs.
+30 lakh to Rs.
+60 lakh. - b.
+Housing loan limit of Rural Cooperative Banks has been increased to two and a half times to Rs.
+75 lakh. - 23.
+Rural Cooperative Banks will now be able to lend to commercial real estate/ residential housing sector, thereby diversifying their business: This will not only help Rural Cooperative Banks to diversify their business, but will benefit Housing cooperative societies also. - 24.
 License fee reduced for Cooperative Banks: License fee for onboarding Cooperative Banks to 'Aadhaar Enabled Payment System' (AePS) has been reduced by linking it to the number of transactions.
 Cooperative financial institutions will also be able to get the facility free of cost for the first three months of the pre-production phase.
-With this, farmers will now be able to get the facility of banking at their home with their fingerprints. - 25.
-Non-scheduled UCBs, StCBs and DCCBs notified as Member Lending Institutions (MLIs) in CGTMSE Scheme to increase the share of cooperatives in lending: The co-operative banks will now be able to take advantage of risk coverage up to 85 percent on the loans given.
-Also, cooperative sector enterprises will also be able to get collateral free loans from co-operative banks now. - 26.
-Notification of Scheduling norms for including Urban Co-operative Banks: UCBsthat meet the 'Financially Sound and Well Managed' (FSWM) criteria and have maintained the minimum deposits required for classification as Tier 3 for the last two years are now eligible to be included in Schedule II of the Reserve Bank of India Act 1934 and get 'Scheduled' status. - 27.
+With this, farmers will now be able to get the facility of banking at their home with through biometrics. - 25.
+Non-scheduled UCBs, StCBs and DCCBs notified as Member Lending Institutions (MLIs) in CGTMSE Scheme to increase the share of cooperatives in lending: Cooperative banks will now be able to take advantage of risk coverage up to 85 percent on the loans given.
+Also, cooperative sector enterprises will also be able to get collateral free loans from cooperative banks now. - 26.
+Notification of Scheduling norms for including Urban Cooperative Banks: UCBs that meet the 'Financially Sound and Well Managed' (FSWM) criteria and have maintained the minimum deposits required for classification as Tier 3 for the last two years are now eligible to be included in Schedule II of the Reserve Bank of India Act, 1934 and get 'Scheduled' status. - 27.
 Monetary ceiling doubled by RBI for Gold Loan: RBI has doubled monetary ceiling from Rs.
-2 lakh to Rs.4 lakh, for those UCBs that meet the PSL targets. - 28.
-Umbrella Organization for Urban Cooperative Banks: RBI has accorded approval to the National Federation of Urban Co-operative Banks and Credit Societies Ltd. (NAFCUB) for the formation of an Umbrella Organization (UO) for the UCB sector, which will provide necessary IT infrastructure and operation support to around 1,500 UCBs.
+2 lakh to Rs.4 lakh, for those UCBs that meet the PSL targets.

+28. Umbrella Organization for Urban Cooperative Banks: RBI has accorded approval to the National Federation of Urban Co-operative Banks and Credit Societies Ltd. (NAFCUB) for the formation of an Umbrella Organization (UO) for the UCB sector, which will provide necessary IT infrastructure and operational support to around 1,500 UCBs.